wisemuffin/nsw-doe-data-stack-in-a-box/README.md

   - demo - branch deployments
     - change tracking
   - demo insights for operation observability allow all of us to understand and optimise reliability, cost and freshness
 - python package manager uv is so much faster but cant use in taskfile.
-Explore this some more
+Explore this some more (branch `feature/speeding-up-with-uv`)
   - speed up codespace by using uv as a python package manager
 - Motherduck upgrade to 0.10.X eta end of march
   - waiting on motherduck to 0.10.0 to get sql tools to work & backwards compatability of duckdb versions